 Payroll taxes handled through PAYE include income tax and National Insurance contributions deducted from employees' pay and the employers' National Insurance paid by the business.
 The PAYE system involves calculating and paying any payroll taxes due to HM Revenue & Customs (HMRC), generally on a monthly basis.

-The PAYE system is changing.
-By April 2014 all businesses will be required to report payroll information and send the tax and NI deducted electronically to HMRC every time an employee is paid - known as Real Time Information (RTI) - (instead of annually through form P46).
+In 2013 the way you report PAYE to HMRC changed.
+All businesses are now required to report payroll information and send the tax and NI deducted electronically to HMRC every time an employee is paid - known as Real Time Information (RTI) - (instead of annually through form P46).

 To do this you will either need to use RTI compatible software or outsource your payroll to a payroll bureau or your accountant.
 Alternatively, HMRC has produced basic PAYE tools and calculators which are suitable for small employers to use to fulfil their online filing requirements.